Federica Abbate: Life and career

-During 2017 Abbate was the lyrichist of Michele Bravi's "Il Diario degli Errori" for Sanremo Music Festival 2017 and "Semplice" for Elodie, soundtrack for Federico Moccia's film Non c'è Campo.
+During 2017 Abbate was the lyrichist of Michele Bravi's "Il diario degli errori" for Sanremo Music Festival 2017 and "Semplice" for Elodie, soundtrack for Federico Moccia's film Non c'è campo.
 She wrote "Dopotutto", debut single by Federica Carta, multi-platinum single "Voglio ballare con te" for Baby K and Andres Dvicio, and several singles for J-Ax, Fedez, Arisa, Giusy Ferreri and Emis Killa.
-In September 2017 Federica releases her debut solo single Fiori Sui Balconi.
+In September 2017 Federica releases her debut solo single "Fiori sui balconi".

 In January 2018 Abbate took part at Sanremo Giovani, for young Italian songwriters and singers, reaching the second position and winning the Critics' Award.
-On May 18, 2018 Abbate published her first EP, In foto vengo male, anticipated by "Pensare troppo mi fa male", in collaboration with Marracash.
-She also collaborated on Carl Brave "La Cuenta", which entered at position 46 of the Italian Singles Chart.
+On May 18, 2018, Abbate published her first EP, In foto vengo male, anticipated by "Pensare troppo mi fa male", in collaboration with Marracash.
+She also collaborated on Carl Brave "La cuenta", which entered at position 46 of the Italian Singles Chart.
 In 2018 Abbate also wrote songs with Emma Marrone, Alessandra Amoroso and Gemitaiz.
-She wrote successful summer singles, including "Amore e Capoeira" for Giusy Ferreri and Takagi & Ketra, "Non ti dico no" for Loredana Bertè and Boomdabash, "Vivere tute le Vite" with Elisa and Eros Ramazzotti "Per le strade una canzone".
+She wrote successful summer singles, including "Amore e capoeira" for Giusy Ferreri and Takagi & Ketra, "Non ti dico no" for Loredana Bertè and Boomdabash, "Vivere tutte le vite" with Elisa and Eros Ramazzotti's "Per le strade una canzone".

-In 2019 Abbate wrote several italian hits for Boomdabash, including "Per un milione", "Mambo salentino" (with Alessandra Amoroso), "Ti volevo dedicare" (with J-Ax and Rocco Hunt).
-She composed "Arrogante" for Amici di Maria De Filippi's winner Irama, "Jambo" for Giusy Ferreri, Takagi & Ketra and Omi, "Una volta ancora" for Fred La Palma and spanish singer Ana Mena, "Playa" by Baby K. She also worked with Fiorella Mannoia, Paola Turci and Fedez.
+In 2019 Abbate wrote several Italian hits for Boomdabash, including "Per un milione", "Mambo salentino" (with Alessandra Amoroso), "Ti volevo dedicare" (with J-Ax and Rocco Hunt).
+She composed "Arrogante" for Amici di Maria De Filippi's winner Irama, "Jambo" for Giusy Ferreri, Takagi & Ketra and Omi, "Una volta ancora" for Fred De Palma and Spanish singer Ana Mena, "Playa" by Baby K. She also worked with Fiorella Mannoia, Paola Turci and Fedez.
 In 2019 Abbate was also selected by Sanremo Giovani with "I sogni prima di dormire", but she was eliminated.
 On May 21, 2019, Abbate released the collaboration "Camera con vista" with Lorenzo Fragola.

-In 2020 she wrote "Invincibile" with Alberto Urso and "Niente canzoni d'Amore" for Elodie's third studio album This is Elodie.
+In 2020 she wrote "Invincibile" with Alberto Urso and "Niente canzoni d'amore" for Elodie's third studio album This Is Elodie.

+In 2023 Abbate co-wrote Elodie's song "Due" and Mr. Rain's "Supereroi", both artists' entry for the 2023 edition of the Sanremo Music Festival.
+On September 4, 2023, she announced the pubbliation of her first studio album, Canzoni per gli altri, anticipated by the single of the same name in collaboration with Elisa.
+In September 2024 Abbate was honored with the Songwriter of the Year at the Billboard Italia Women in Music.